 As with all creative editing techniques, there’s no one way to design a broken glass effect.
 How you do it is up to you, your vision, your creativity, and your comfort level with editing tools.

 However, if you’re looking for somewhere to start, try playing around with some of these Photoshop capabilities:

 - Preset images.
 You can find any number of shatter effects out there.
 Simply download one that will work well for your photo.
-Open it with the Load Actions option.
-Create a new layer, select Brush, and fill in the areas where you want the shatter texture to apply.
+Then create a new layer, select Brush, and fill in the areas where you want the shatter texture to apply.

-- Displacement Map.
-The Displacement Map feature helps you map texture onto two-dimensional objects.
+- Displace filter.
+The Displace filter (Filter > Distort > Displace) uses a displacement map to help you map texture onto two-dimensional objects.
 This is a perfect feature if you want your actual image to look shattered, as it can distort the details to create that effect.

-- Blending modes and layer masks.
-Layer masks help you add more dimension to your shattered image.
-With layer masks, you can hide specific areas of different layers while highlighting others.
-Blending modes work seamlessly with layer masks to realistically change how the colors blend by layer, furthering that three-dimensional effect.
+- Blend modes and layer masks.
+Both Blend modes and layer masks can help you add more dimension to your shattered image.
+With layer masks, you can hide specific parts of a layer while allowing other areas to show.
+Blend modes and layer masks can be used on the same layer as you create and refine your effect.

 Get creative and go wild.

 Whether you’re adding a shattered glass background or making the image itself look broken, discover additional creative editing tips and learn more about how Photoshop can help bring those ideas to life.